Section 2.2: Politics in Criminal Justice

 Every state made modifications to the juvenile justice system during the 1990s.
 These were widely varied.
 Three major components were changed in nearly every state.
 State legislatures passed laws that made it easier to transfer juveniles from the juvenile justice system to the criminal justice system.
 Most states passed laws that gave criminal and juvenile courts expanded sentencing options.
 Most legislatures also modified or removed traditional juvenile court confidentiality provisions by making records and proceedings more open to the public.

-Best Interest of the Child, Crime Control Model, Deinstitutionalization, Doctrine of Proportionality, Due Process Model, Extralegal Factors, Informal Diversion, Juvenile Court Act of 1899, Juvenile Delinquency, Juvenile Delinquency Prevention Act of 1968, Parens Patriae, Parole Board, Partisan Politics, Policy, Politicized, Politics, Preponderance of the Evidence, Sheriff, Static, Waiver
+Best Interest of the Child, Crime Control Model, Deinstitutionalization, Doctrine of Proportionality, Due Process Model, Extralegal Factors, Informal Diversion, Juvenile Court Act of 1899, Juvenile Delinquency, Juvenile Delinquency Prevention Act of 1968, Parens Patriae, Parole Board, Partisan Politics, Policy, Politicized, Politics, Preponderance of the Evidence, Sheriff, Waiver

 Last Modified: 06/04/2021

 APA Citation McKee, A. J. (2015).
 Criminal Justice: An Overview of the System.
 Booklocker. https://www.docmckee.com/WP/cj/criminal-justice-an-overview-of-the-system/

 This work is licensed under an Open Educational Resource-Quality Master Source (OER-QMS) License.